yimenggg/recycle_tp_web/README.md

 # Smart Recycling Bin - Web Version

+# This repo's live application no longer is supported, visit the working application using the link below.

+## Visit the App
+You can access the live web application here: [**Recycling Rewards App (Recycle TP)**](https://tp-cen-srb.github.io/RecycleTP/)

 ## Overview
 Welcome to the **Smart Recycling Bin (SRB)** web application, part of a project aimed at improving recycling rates at **Temasek Polytechnic**.
 This web app allows users to interact with the SRB system, track their recycling activities, and redeem rewards.